evanwill/kioskSlides/README.md

 Very basic slide show to replace PP on a display computer.
 HTML + JS allows interactive features in the slides.

-To promote our daily poetry website and have some fun, I attached an old receipt printer to the display computer to allow visitors to print poems.
-Adding print functionality is fairly easy using Chrome kiosk mode.
+To promote our daily poetry website and have some fun, I attached an old receipt printer to our lobby display computer to allow visitors to print poems.
+Rather than a self playing PP slide deck, the slide show is a set of HTML pages controlled by JS.
+Adding print functionality is fairly easy using Chrome kiosk mode and the standard drivers for the POS printer.
+A mouse is connected to the computer to allow visitors to interact with the slideshow.
+Right click is disabled and a keyboard is not connected to ensure security.

+The slideshow is controlled by advance.js.
+The order of slides is given in the `slides` varible.
+Functions are provided to advance the slide after a set time or after mouse activity has stopped.

 Here are some pictures of the printer, https://twitter.com/VandalPoem/status/694261911685181441

 Mentioned in the student newspaper, https://www.uiargonaut.com/2016/02/25/the-poems-of-our-lives-the-vandal-poem-of-the-day-program-works-to-expose-students-to-wide-variety-of-poetry/

+Mentioned in Vandal Poem of the Day Labs, http://poetry.lib.uidaho.edu/index.php/labs/

 ## Set Up Chrome Kiosk Mode